Vancouver Island and Coast Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate is 63.2%.
-It showed growth of 1.8 percentage points from November and showed growth by 0.4 percentage points from same month last year.
+• The local employment rate stands at 61.1%.
+It expanded of 0.3 percentage points from March and fell by 0.4 percentage points from same month last year.

-• Local unemployment rate is 3.6%.
-It declined by 0.1 percentage points month-over-month, and declined by 0.2 percentage points year-over-year.
+• Local unemployment rate stands at 4.0%.
+It decreased by 0.1 percentage points month-over-month, and showed decline by 0.6 percentage points year-over-year.

 Employment Trends